hoardinghopes/embodying-buber/src/posts/Writing the three centres.md

 ### Conclusion?

-I am still angry and impatient (I'm waiting for them to call me back).
+I am still angry and impatient (I'm waiting for the school to call me back).
 But, rather than that anger being all I'm aware of, I have re-connected with my love for Tilly and her love for French.
 I have experienced that this involves other people too who want to continue their French study.

 I am more centred in my anger than previously, and as a result I expect to deal with the phone call more effectively than I would have done earlier.